idvorkin/idvorkin.github.io/_d/remotework.md

 ## A Post E-mail world

-As part of remote work, many orgs have dropped e-mail and instead use Slack/Teams/Workplace Messenger/Chime as their dominant form of information exchange.
+Many younger organizations (like Facebook) have dropped e-mail and instead use Slack/Teams/Workplace Messenger/Chime as their dominant form of information exchange.
 This has been challenging for me as I've spent 20 years optimizing for e-mail use.

 In this section I'll use Quip as a reference to collaborative document systems (E.g. Google Docs, shared OneNote), and Slack as a chat platform (E.g. Teams, Chime, Workplace Messenger)